How long does a charge on a property last

 It is important for property owners to be aware of the duration of any charges on their property as well as the implications they may have on the ability to sell or remortgage the property.
 Before entering into any loan agreement, it is advisable to seek legal advice and carefully review the terms and conditions surrounding the charge to ensure a clear understanding of the associated rights and obligations.

-See also How long is a railway sleeper
+See also How long until christmas eve

 Exploring the Duration of a Property Charge